 Portland and nearby towns

 A pastoral farming community only 10 miles (16 km) from downtown Portland, Sauvie Island gives visitors a choice of several public shores.
 Walton Beach is a popular spot for kite-flying and sand castle-building, while the mellow waters of Sturgeon Lake offer a safe swimming spot for all abilities.
 Didn’t pack a swimsuit?
 That’s no problem at Collins Beach, one of the state’s two clothing-optional beaches.
 Parking passes are available at the Sauvie Island general store at the base of the bridge; a daily pass is $7.
 Stop by one of the island’s many U-Pick farms on the way back for the freshest, ripest berries around.

 When the summer heat hits, families flock to Glenn Otto Community Park in nearby Troutdale for prime swimming, sunbathing, fishing and floating.
 Less than 20 miles (32 km) from downtown, the park sits at the mouth of the gentle Sandy River, with lifeguards on hand to keep visitors safe and sound.

 Columbia River Gorge

-Editor’s note: Due to wildfire damage, access to other destinations in the Columbia River Gorge is impacted.
+Editor’s note: Due to wildfire damage, some destinations in the Columbia River Gorge are temporarily closed.
 Please read our article for updated information on road and park closures.